alejandroschuler/r4ds-courses/lectures/3-data-transformation.md

 Before writing any code, break the problem down conceptually into steps.
 Figure out how to do each step independently before you put them together.

-Exercise: select text columns
-===
-type:prompt

-- Use select to subset the `gtex` dataframe to just those columns that contain text data.
-- Can you do this programmatically without specifying the names of each of the desired columns?
-- Which base R function will help you determine if a column is textual or not?
-Use whatever tools you want to find out.

 pull() is a friend of select()
 =========================================================
 - `select()` has a friend called `pull()` which returns a vector instead of a (one-column) data frame